 - Housing Benefit

-So if you’re on any of those you will be affected by the changes coming in this year.
-The main differences between Universal Credit and the current welfare system are:
+The main differences between Universal Credit and the former welfare system are:

-- Universal Credit will be available to people who are in work and on a low income, as well as to those who are out of work.
+- Universal Credit is available to people in work on a low income and those who are out of work

-- Universal Credit will change as people on low incomes move in and out of work.
-The idea is that they’ll get ongoing support which should give people more incentive to work for any period of time that is available.
+- Universal Credit changes as people on low incomes move in and out of work.
+The idea is that they’ll get ongoing support which should give people more incentive to work for any period of time that is available

-- Most people on low incomes will still be paid Universal Credit when they first start a new job or increase their part-time hours.
+- Most people on low incomes tend to be paid Universal Credit when they first start a new job or increase their part-time hours

-- People will receive just one payment each month which will be paid into a bank account in the same way as a monthly salary.
-The government wants people out of work to get into the habit of managing their money in the same way as people who work do.
+- You receive one payment each month straight into your bank account just like a salary.
+The government wants people who are out of work to get into the habit of managing their money in the same way as those who work do

-- Support with housing costs will go direct to the claimant as part of their monthly payment.
-At the moment a lot of people on Housing Benefit get their money sent straight to their landlord.
-When Universal Credit comes in they will get it themselves.
+- Support with housing costs will go directly to the claimant as part of their monthly payment.

-- Pension Credit – this will be amended from October 2014 to include help with eligible rent and dependent children
+- Pension Credit now includes help with eligible rent and dependent children

-- Social Fund – this is also being reformed to introduce new local assistance
+- Social Fund was reformed to introduce new local assistance

-Essentially, anyone who is on benefits or tax credits will be affected by these changes.
-Instead of having different payments or credits coming in, you will be getting one payment (plus perhaps separate help with Council Tax and a few other bits).
+Universal Credit affects anyone claiming benefits or tax credits.
+Instead of having different payments or credits coming in, you now get one payment – plus perhaps separate help with council tax and a few other bits.

 - The point of Universal Credit is to make us all more responsible for ourselves and less dependent on the state and other agencies.

-- Being paid monthly, and having all the payments coming to us rather than direct to landlords etc, means that we start to learn how to budget and how to manage our own money.
-This gets us ready for life as a full-time earner and even more independence.
+- Paying individuals monthly rather than directly to landlords etc means that people learn how to budget and manage their own money.
+This gets them ready for life as a full-time earner and provides more independence.

-- Getting people to apply for and manage their benefits and tax credits online should cut down the cost to the government (and therefore to tax payers) of managing it all.
-In theory this should help bring government debt down over time.
+- Getting people to apply for and manage their benefits and tax credits online cuts down the cost to the government – and therefore to tax payers – of managing it all.
+This should help bring government debt down over time.

-- The new system will be more responsive to income changes – being integrated with the Pay-As-You-Earn tax system it will be able to benefit those who see a drop in earnings, and help those getting back into work.
+- The new system is more responsive to income changes.
+It’s integrated with the Pay-As-You-Earn tax system so it benefits those who see a drop in earnings and helps those getting back into work.

-- Many of the people who will get Universal Credit have no idea how to manage their money day to day, let alone over a month.
-There is a serious worry that many of the people who get the money will just blow it all in the first week and have nothing for the rest of the month.
+- Many people receiving Universal Credit don’t have experience managing money day-to-day, let alone over a month.
+There’s the potential issue of people blowing it all in the first week and having nothing for the rest of the month.

-- Social landlords (housing associations particularly) are very worried that many of the people who currently receive housing benefit won’t pay their rent themselves as they won’t realise that this needs to be done.
-They are concerned there will be many people who may have to be kicked out of their homes because they will not pay their rent for months on end.
+- Social landlords (housing associations particularly) have been worried that those previously on housing benefit won’t pay their rent as they won’t realise they need to do it themselves.
+They’re concerned about people getting kicked out of their homes because they won’t pay rent for months on end.

-- Not everyone is on the internet, or has access to the internet – although there is some help for those without it.
+- Not everyone has access to the internet – but there’s help for those who don’t.

-If you think you might be receiving Universal Credit when it comes in, the first thing to do is make sure you have a bank or building society account which allows you to make direct debits and standing orders.
+If you think you should be receiving Universal Credit, make sure you have a bank or building society account which allows you to make direct debits and standing orders.
 Check our advice on choosing the best bank accounts for you.
-You might also want to consider opening an account with a Credit Union – our article tells you about the benefits of joining one, and where your nearest one is.
+You might also want to consider opening an account with a Credit Union – our article is full of advice on the benefits of joining one, and where your nearest one is.

-Next, it’s also a good idea to create a budget and have your direct debits in place, so you don’t need to worry about things like rent when the time comes to pay it.
-Having an account that allows you to set up direct debits and standing orders will help with this, but if you need more assistance our budget planner can help get your finances in order.
+Next, start budgeting.
+Have your direct debits in place so you don’t need to worry about things like rent when it comes to paying it.
+Having an account that allows you to set up direct debits and standing orders will help.
+If you need more assistance, our budget planner can help get your finances in order.

 You can also ask us!
-Just put your question in the comments box below and we’ll answer it as quickly as possible.
+Type your question in the comments box below and we’ll answer it as quickly as possible.